NYC mayor sparks backlash after telling public to only film police at ‘safe distance’

 Public defender Eliza Orlins said that Mayor Adams “seems to have forgotten about our First Amendment right to record police and seems to care more about protecting cops than protecting New Yorkers. “

-The mayor’s comments followed a briefing on the launch of a “neighborhood safety teams” of police officers to combat gun violence and illegal guns, a previously disbanded unit of plainclothes officers responsible for a disproportionate share of fatal police shootings.
-The department disbanded that iteration of the unit in 2020.
+The mayor’s comments followed a briefing on the launch of “neighborhood safety teams” of police officers to combat gun violence and illegal guns, a previously disbanded unit of plainclothes officers once responsible for a disproportionate share of fatal police shootings.
+The department disbanded the “anti-crime” iteration of the unit in 2020.

+A 2017 watchdog report collected 346 citizen complaints alleging NYPD officers interfered with their ability to record police activity.
+The report from the New York City Civilian Complaint Review Board exonerated the actions of the officers in 11 cases.

+Police interference with public recording of their actions “violates core constitutional rights” and “diminishes an important tool to ensure police accountability,” according to the report.

 Register for free to continue reading